ARMmbed/mbed-client-linux-example/README.md

 This will start the mbed Device Server on your system.

-### Starting the WebUI ("Lighting" reference app)
+### Starting the WebUI ("Connected home" reference app)

-1. Go to the `bin` folder in the lighting reference app that you downloaded.
+1. Go to the `bin` folder in the Connected-home-trial reference app that you downloaded.
 2. Run the start script:
-    - If you are using Linux OS, run the `runLighting.sh` in a new shell.
+    - If you are using Linux OS, run the `runConnectedHome.sh` in a new shell.
-    - If you are using Windows, run the `runLighting.bat` in a new command prompt.
+    - If you are using Windows, run the `runConnectedHome.bat` in a new command prompt.

 This will start the WebUI on your system.